Arrietty: Development

 On December 16, 2009, Studio Ghibli announced Karigurashi no Arrietty to be released in 2010.
 The film is based on the novel The Borrowers by the British writer Mary Norton.
-The novel won the Carnegie Medal for children's literature in 1953, and had already been adapted into two films and a TV series at the time.
+The novel won the Carnegie Medal for children's literature in 1953, and the book series had already been adapted into two films and a TV series at the time.
 Studio Ghibli founders Isao Takahata and Hayao Miyazaki had been contemplating an adaptation of this novel for the past 40 years.

 Animator Hiromasa Yonebayashi was announced as the film director on the same day.
 Hiromasa Yonebayashi was one of the animators for the Studio Ghibli films Howl's Moving Castle, Ponyo and Spirited Away.
 He was also the reserve director for the film Tales from Earthsea.
 Miyazaki was announced as the production planner.

 Casting

 The Japanese voice cast of the film was announced on April 13, 2010.
 Actress Mirai Shida was cast as the voice of Arrietty.
 Arrietty was Shida's first voice acting role.
 In addition, Ryunosuke Kamiki, who has voiced characters in other Studio Ghibli films, including Spirited Away, and Howl's Moving Castle was cast as Shō.

 Besides them, the film's cast includes Tomokazu Miura, Shinobu Otake, Keiko Takeshita, and Kirin Kiki.
 The four actors had previous voice acting experience, but none of them had been in a Studio Ghibli film before.
 Miura and Otake were, respectively, cast as Arrietty's parents Pod and Homily.
 In addition, Takeshita voiced Shō's aunt and Kiki voiced the housemaid Haru.

 On January 8, 2011, actress and singer Bridgit Mendler was cast as Arrietty for the film's North American release.
 Besides Mendler, the cast included Will Arnett, Amy Poehler, Carol Burnett, and David Henrie.
 The film had a different voice cast for the United Kingdom release.
 The cast included Saoirse Ronan, Tom Holland, Mark Strong, Olivia Colman, Phyllida Law, and Geraldine McEwan.